mariuslarsson/homework-BED-2056/README.md

 ```
 - Create a plot of something interesting or something random.
 It doesn't really matter as long as you create a plot of some data.
 You can modify and style it as much or as little as you like.
 - In 1-2 sentences either above or bellow the plot, explain what the plot shows.
-- The document must be knitable!
+- author: your name
 ```

-When you're done with the .Rmd document, you will commit and push it to the repository.
+When you're done with the .Rmd document, knit it as a .pdf.
+Then commit and push both of your .Rmd and .pdf files to the repository.

 Remember: your submission will be open for everyone to see.